sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 draft: true
 ---

 The `whois` protocol is dead.
 For decades, it was a fundamental tool for network reconnaissance, but its time has passed.
-The protocol was officially sunset for all generic top-level domains in early 2025, replaced by a modern, secure, and structured successor: [RDAP](https://about.rdap.org/).
+The protocol was officially sunset for all generic top-level domains in early 2025, replaced by a new kid in town: [RDAP](https://about.rdap.org/).

 {{< image src="whois-dead.png" width="500px" class="center" >}}

-So why talk about it now?
+So why talk about WHOIS now?
 To pay our respects.
-The WHOIS protocol, in all its simplistic, text-based glory, is a perfect case study for basic network programming and a window into an earlier era of the internet.
-To memorialize this piece of internet history, we will build a tiny implementation from scratch and, in the process, understand why its death was necessary.
+Because the WHOIS protocol is so simple, it makes a perfect case study for basic network programming and a window into an earlier era of the internet.
+To help memorialize this piece of internet history, we will build a tiny implementation from scratch and understand why its death was necessary in the process.

 #### What is WHOIS?

-From a user's perspective, WHOIS is the "caller ID" of the internet.
+WHOIS is the "caller ID" of the internet.
 It answers the fundamental question: "Who owns this?"

-When you run a query for `example.com`, you aren't just asking for an IP address (like DNS); you are asking for the administrative metadata behind that address.
-A typical response provides the name of the Registrar that sold the domain (e.g., Namecheap, GoDaddy), the Name Servers responsible for translating the domain into an IP, and critical Dates—specifically when the domain was created and when it will expire.
+When you run a WHOIS query for `example.com`, you are asking for the administrative metadata behind that address.
+A typical response provides the name of the Registrar that sold the domain (e.g., Namecheap, GoDaddy), the Name Servers responsible for translating the domain into an IP, and critical Dates.
+Specifically, you receive when the domain was created and when it will expire.
 Historically, this also included the full contact details of the owner, though privacy laws like GDPR have largely pushed that data behind redaction services.

 ### Who provides this data?

-WHOIS isn't a single central database.
-It is a distributed requirement enforced by ICANN (Internet Corporation for Assigned Names and Numbers).
-ICANN sets the rules, Registries (like Verisign for .com) manage the master lists for their specific TLDs, and Registrars (like Google Domains) sell the names to you.
-These registrars are contractually obligated to maintain this registration data and make it available to the public.
+WHOIS data is a requirement enforced by ICANN (Internet Corporation for Assigned Names and Numbers).
+ICANN sets the rules, Registries (like Verisign for .com) manage the master lists for their TLDs, and Registrars (like Google Domains or Namecheap) sell the names to you.
+Domain registrars are contractually obligated to maintain this registration data and make it available to the public.

 ### Why do we need it?

-While often used by developers checking if a cool side project name is taken, WHOIS is critical infrastructure for maintaining the internet's health.
-Network Operators use it to contact admins when a specific domain is spamming or attacking a network.
-Security Researchers rely on it to identify "co-location" of malicious domains—for example, noticing that a malware site was registered by the same email address as 50 other suspicious domains.
+While often used by developers to check if a cool side project name is taken, WHOIS is critical infrastructure for maintaining the internet's health.

-It is also a powerful instrument for accountability.
-Investigative journalists have historically used WHOIS as a "digital paper trail," using contact information to map the infrastructure of state-sponsored disinformation campaigns or uncover the real-world actors behind criminal shell companies.
+However, its utility has changed.
+Since the introduction of GDPR and widespread privacy redaction services, you rarely see the actual owner's name or email address anymore.
+The "Who" in WHOIS is often hidden.
+So why is it still useful?

+Even with privacy redaction, ICANN requires a valid "Abuse Contact Email" and phone number to be visible.
+Network operators rely on this field to alert registrars when a domain is hosting malware or spam.

+Researchers have adapted to the privacy changes.
+They no longer look for a name; they look for patterns.
+If 500 suspicious domains were all registered at the exact same second, using the same obscure Name Server, and the same Registrar, they are likely part of the same botnet.
+We don't need to know who they are to know they are connected.

+Investigative journalists use historical WHOIS data to map state-sponsored disinformation campaigns.
+For modern investigations, RDAP introduces "tiered access," theoretically allowing vetted professionals to request unredacted data for legitimate purposes, though this process is still maturing.
+Also, a new initiative called [RDRS](https://www.icann.org/rdrs-en) aims to standardize access to nonpublic registration data.

 ### How WHOIS Works

-The WHOIS protocol, defined in [RFC 3912](https://www.rfc-editor.org/rfc/rfc3912), is a simple exchange over a TCP connection on port 43.
+The WHOIS protocol, defined in ~~[RFC 920](https://www.rfc-editor.org/rfc/rfc920)~~ [RFC 3912](https://www.rfc-editor.org/rfc/rfc3912), is a simple exchange over a TCP connection on port 43.

-1. A client opens a TCP socket to a WHOIS server on port 43.
+1. The client opens a TCP socket to a WHOIS server on port 43.
-2. The client sends the query, a single line of text like `example.com`, terminated by a carriage return and line feed (`<CR><LF>`).
+2. The client sends the query: a single line of text like `example.com`, terminated by a carriage return and line feed (`<CR><LF>`).
 3. The server sends back a stream of plain text containing the registration data.
 4. The server closes the connection.

-There are no headers, no authentication, and no complex data formats.
+There are no headers, no authentication, and no complex data formats (more on that later).
+It is quite literally one of the simplest protocols imaginable.
 This simplicity makes it a good candidate for a small project to demonstrate basic networking concepts.

 ### Building a WHOIS Server

-We can build a server in Go to respond to WHOIS queries.
-Standard tools like `telnet` or the `whois` command itself are sufficient for testing.

-#### The Server's Job

-A WHOIS server has a minimal set of responsibilities:
-1. Listen for incoming TCP connections on port 43.
-2. For each connection, read the single-line query from the client.
-3. Look up the requested information.
-4. Write the response back to the client.
-5. Close the connection.

-Our implementation will keep a simple in-memory map to store domain records.
+Let's put that theory into code.
+Because the protocol is so trivial, we can implement a functional server in Go using a few lines of code and the Go standard library.
+We can then verify that it works using the tools already installed on your machine, like telnet or the whois command itself.

 #### WHOIS Server Implementation